sengweihan/E-commerce_Website/README.md

 # E-commerce_Website
-A project to create an e-commerce user interface using HTML, CSS and JavaScript
+A project to create an e-commerce landing page using HTML, CSS, and JavaScript